brightbandtech/nnja-ai/docs/datasets.md

 The original [NOAA NASA Joint Archive](https://psl.noaa.gov/data/nnja_obs/) (NNJA) has data organized by "sensor" and "source".
 For a given sensor/source, there are one or more message types.
 Often this mapping is 1:1:1 (one message per source, one source per sensor), however a sensor can contain multiple sources and a source can contain multiple messages.
-For example, the SEVIRI sensor contains two sources: `sevscr` for clear-sky radiances (message type NC021043), and `sevasr` for all-sky radiance (message type NC021042).
+For example, the SEVIRI sensor contains two sources: `sevscr` for clear-sky radiances (message type NC021043), and `sevasr` for all-sky radiance (message type NC021042); only the all-sky radiances are currently included in NNJA-AI.
+Currently on the surface station observations (ADPSFC) contains multiple message types.
 Since the message specifies the underlying data schema, NNJA-AI datasets correspond to individual messages.

 ## Data Structure